-No, you could be offered a conditional admission, contingent upon obtaining your Florida RN license the MS and BS-DNP programs.
+No, you could be offered a conditional admission without an RN license, contingent upon obtaining your RN license for the MS and BS-DNP programs.
 The terms of the conditional admission will vary depending on when you earned your prior nursing degree.
 A Florida RN license is required prior to the start of any clinical course for all programs.

 If you have already graduated with your BS in nursing, or will graduate at least 2 terms before matriculation (e.g., a student who will graduate in Spring 2016 and enter the DNP program in Fall 2016), then you will be required to obtain your Florida RN license prior to matriculation.
 If you will graduate the term prior to matriculation (e.g., graduate in Summer 2016 and matriculate in Fall 2016), then you will need to wait for the following admission cycle as the CRNA, MS and DNP programs require a current license as a registered nurse.

 You could submit an additional recommendation from one of the other populations (clinical supervisor or other appropriate nursing professional; if possible, that professional should have attained a level of education equal to if not greater than the level to which you aspire).
 It is to your benefit if you are able to submit recommendations from all 3 populations, so the faculty will be able to consider your application based on your academic and professional abilities.